What is ProductCamp?

 The Concept Grows Worldwide

 ProductCamp started in Silicon Valley in 2008.
 Now 50+ cities around the world (in North America, Europe, Australia and India) have ProductCamp events.
-In 2014 ProductCamp St. Louis had the third largest registration of all ProductCamps held.
+In 2014 ProductCamp St. Louis had the third largest registration of all ProductCamps held that year (worldwide!).
 At that time we capped attendance at 400.
-The 2017 ProductCamp St. Louis is projected to have 400+ registrants.
+ProductCamp St. Louis has seen 400+ registrants each year nearly every year since.

 How do I know if I should attend if I don’t know what’s on the agenda?